CraigPrice-00/CS552-s25-P2/README.md

-# Makefile Project Template
+# CS552 Shell Project

-Steps to configure, build, run, and test the project.
+Steps to configure, build, run, and test the CS552 Shell project#2.

 ## Building